1. How long does Dropbox keep my files after I delete my account?

 - Send you marketing materials about our Services.
 If you do not wish to receive these materials, simply click the Unsubscribe link in any email, or update your preferences in the Notifications section of your Dropbox account.

-3. How does Dropbox collect and use my usage information to improve its services?
+3. How does Dropbox collect and use my usage information?

 We collect information about how you use the Services, including actions you take in your Dropbox account.
-We use this information to improve our Services, develop new services and features, and protect Dropbox users.
-For example, we collect information about how you interact with our mobile app to optimize the design and placement of certain buttons to make it more usable.
-We also use aggregate usage information regarding Showcase to determine which parts of the feature our users are finding most useful.
+We use this information to efficiently and reliably provide Dropbox Services.
+We also use such information to improve our Services and develop new features, protect Dropbox users, and, in some instances, market Dropbox Services.
+For example, to improve our Services and develop new features, we collect information about how you interact with our mobile app to optimize the design and placement of certain buttons to make it more usable.
+We also improve our Services by aggregating usage information regarding features like Dropbox Showcase to determine which parts of the feature our users are finding most useful.
+To protect Dropbox users, we analyze thing like IP addresses, login history, and email and password changes to detect abusive behavior and content.
+Finally, to market Dropbox Services, we will, in some instances, analyze information about users’ activity and level of engagement with our Services—such as how many devices they’ve connected to their Dropbox account and how much storage space they’ve used—to identify interested users.

-In order to provide, improve, protect, and promote our Services, Dropbox shares your personal information with the following trusted third parties:
+In order to provide, improve, protect, and promote our Services, Dropbox shares your personal information with trusted third parties, including:

 - Dropbox, Inc.